aminnj/syncfiles/README.md

 # miscfiles
 Contains:
 * Patched Droid Sans Mono font with Powerline symbols and smooth box/line drawing characters for use in tmux (used fontforge to do this).
 Looks much nicer than the officially offered patched version of the font for powerline.
+* ROOT macro to open TBrowser: `tb` or `tb test.root`
+* ROOT macro to print number of events in ROOT files: `nevts test.root` or if they are in a folder, `nevts path/to/folder/`
+* USA script to print the flag, because every terminal needs more 'Murica: `usa`
+* Script to take folder with pdfs inside and convert each pdf to png, create an index file, and upload to website: `package foldername`
+* Script to add numbers to pdf file: `addnumbers test.pdf` or `addnumbers test.pdf --wide`
+* Script to convert ROOT histogram (printed to tex) into pdf

 # INSTALL